dra2020/rdapy/README.md

 --by-district /path/to/TEST_by-district.jsonl
 ```

-Replace `/path/to` with where you want the scores CSV and by-district JSONL aggregates files to go.
+The `--scores` and `by-district` paths are where you want the scores CSV and
+by-district JSONL aggregates files to be saved, respectively.

 ## Development